comagnaw/make-home/README.md

 ## Set-up ZSH Shell

-The zshrc references spaceship_prompt theme for formatting `$PS1`.
-The default fonts do not include special fonts used in the version of spaceship and you must update the iterm2 profile to use Update iterm2 Profile to use *Hack Nerd Font Mono*.
+The zshrc references `spaceship_prompt` theme for formatting `$PS1`.
+The default fonts do not include special fonts used in the version of spaceship and you must update the iterm2 profile to use.
+Update iterm2 Profile to use a font with *Powerline* in the name (e.g. Roboto Mono for Powerline).
+The `scripts/install-fonts.sh` should have installed the Fonts in `~/Library/Fonts` on Mac OSX.

 ## Set-up brew update checks and notifications